 Note that there are no actual line feed symbols in the text; each line is a fixed length, padded with spaces.

-Since there was a rather large cash prize associated with this game, the programmers added some code to check for cheat devices (such as the Game Genie) at startup.
+Since there were real-life prizes associated with this game, including a rather large cash one, the programmers added some code to check for cheat devices (such as the Game Genie) at startup.
 These devices run their own code before handing control over to the attached game, and thus end up leaving telltale signs in the system's RAM and VRAM.
 If the game detects any of this leftover data, it locks up with a gray screen.

-Additionally, the game checks for the serial number buffer consistency with a simple checksum as well as controls the PROM's data consistency, performing the random PROM bank checksum test (each bank contains the checksum word at $BFF8-$BFF9 for the area $8000-BFF7, which is compared with the calculated checksum) while switching the areas.
-If the PROM bank checksum is wrong, the game won't show you the "Congratulations" and the "Warp" screens.
-It will immediately switch to the next stage instead.
-The only critical effect of this protection is that you can't play the prize level properly, because it won't initialize the rollercoaster variables, and so they will fly from and to random or incorrect locations, and you just can't advance to the next screen.
-Probably it was planned to be more destructible at the development stage, and protect from any device that can modify the PROM values or from hacking, but currently it's too weak.
-The PROM bank select is random based.
-So, it can test any bank at the moment of level completion.
-And tested bank may be fine and unmodified, so the test will pass and the game will show the "Warp" screen and even correctly initialize the rollercoaster data.
+Additionally, the game checks for the serial number buffer consistency with a simple checksum as well as controls the PROM's data consistency, performing the random PROM bank checksum test (each bank contains the checksum word at $BFF8-$BFF9 for the area $8000-$BFF7, which is compared with the calculated checksum) while switching the areas.
+If the PROM bank checksum is wrong, the game won't show you the "Congratulations" or "Warp" screens; it will immediately switch to the next stage instead.
+The only critical effect of this protection is that you can't play the prize level properly because it won't initialize the rollercoaster variables, and so they will fly from and to random or incorrect locations, and you just can't advance to the next screen.

 Second Prize Level